andebraa/wind_power_analysis/README.md

 the user is promted with an option to return 0 or 1, and this is added to the given tweet as a label.
 NOTE does not handle other integers than 0 or 1.

+## rename_collumn.py ##

+The NorBert algorithm accepts trainingdata on the form [labels, text].
+I work with label instead of the plural labels. this scripts looks for any collumn named label and renames it labels. not very complicated.